AzizSouissi/aws-infra-ci-cd/README.md

+## **Acknowledgment**
+Special thanks to [gara2000](https://github.com/gara2000) for their project, which served as a valuable reference and inspiration for this implementation.

+---

 # AWS Infrastructure CI/CD Automation

 This repository contains all the necessary files and configurations to automate the provisioning, configuration, and deployment of a web application on AWS using **Terraform**, **Ansible**, **Docker**, and **GitHub Actions**.